Weary Dunlop: Honours and awards

-In 1988 'Weary' Dunlop was named one of '200 Great Australians'.
+In 1988 Dunlop was named one of '200 Great Australians'.
 In June 2008, he was honoured in the third set of inductees into the Australian Rugby Union Hall of Fame.

 He received the posthumous honour of having the Canberra suburb of Dunlop named after him shortly after his death in 1993.
 His image is on the 1995 issue Australian fifty cent piece with the words "They Served Their Country in World War II, 1939 – 1945".
 The fifty cent piece is part of a set including the one dollar coin and the twenty cent piece.
 He has a platoon named after him in the Army Recruit Training Centre, Blamey Barracks, Kapooka.
-Weary Dunlop Platoon is a holding platoon to recruits that want to leave recruit training.
+Weary Dunlop Platoon is a platoon for recruits to conduct their final medical appointments and other administration prior to discharging from the army.

 He was on one of 1995 Australia Remembers 45c stamps.